HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Can I sell my house with unpermitted work in Big Horn County?
+Will unpermitted work affect my home sale in Big Horn County?

-Wyoming has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: W.S.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 30-day response window is firm.
+The governing statute is W.S.
 18-5-301 through 18-5-315 (Subdivision regulations); W.S.
 18-5-202 (Planning and zoning commission); W.S.
 35-9-106 (State Fire Marshal electrical and fire standards).
-Our Action Plan covers this in detail.

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.